Leiocephalus greenwayi

-Leiocephalus greenwayi, commonly known as the East Plana curlytail or Plana Cay curlytail lizard, is a species of lizard in the family of curly-tailed lizard (Leiocephalidae).
+Leiocephalus greenwayi, commonly known as the East Plana curlytail and the Plana Cay curlytail lizard, is a species of lizard in the family of curly-tailed lizards (Leiocephalidae).
+The species is native to the West Indies.

 Etymology

 The specific name, greenwayi, is in honor of American ornithologist James Cowan Greenway.

 Geographic range

 L. greenwayi is endemic to the Bahama Islands and has an extremely restricted range as it is only found on the Eastern island of the Plana Cays.

+Habitat

+The preferred natural habitat of L. greenwayi is shrubland.